JeffRayner/Crawler-Partsurfer/README.md

 ## How use
 <tr>
-To call the crawler, you need import the Class PartSurf from crawler.py
+To call crawler, you need import the Class PartSurf from crawler.py

-The Class need twice arguments :

-- 1º it's a text with all partnumbers device, separeted by ( , )
-- 2º it's a CSV file name to export, but default's name is "Result"
+Init Class passing a text with all part number's or serial number's device.

+Public Methods:

+- ### class.find( )
+- ### class.save( FileName )

-Exemple:
+## Output Exemple:

 | Model PartNumber | Model Name | Category | PartNumber | Description |
 | :---: | :---: | :---: | :---: | :---: |